 Charlotte Goodger introduces us to the impressive Sabrina Gonzalez Pasterski, one of the world’s leading theoretical physicists

 Pasterski describes herself as “a proud first-generation Cuban-American”.
 Born in Chicago, she studied at a residential STEM school in the city of Aurora, The Illinois Mathematics and Science Academy, before enrolling at MIT aged just 16 and graduated, in a little under three years, with a rare perfect 5.00 GPA.
 She was also the first woman in almost twenty years to graduate at the top of an MIT class.
-Attending MIT gave her the opportunity to work at the Large Hadron Collider at The European Organization for Nuclear Research in Switzerland, contributing to one of the most significant projects there.
+Attending MIT gave her the opportunity to work at the Large Hadron Collider at CERN (the European Organization for Nuclear Research) in Switzerland, contributing to one of the most significant projects there.
 Quickly entering graduate school, she attended Harvard, where she studied Theoretical Physics and earned a PhD in the field of quantum mechanics.

 From a young age, Pasterski demonstrated intellectual brilliance.
 In 2009, aged just 16, she became the youngest person in the US to build an aircraft and fly it solo.
 In a piece published on her website, PhysicsGirl, she writes, “I did not have a driver’s license, yet I was a test pilot at age 16!”
 She then goes on to discuss the pride she has in her achievements, as well as her ambition to continue studying.
 The aviation magazine Midwest Flyer even dubbed her “the future of aviation”, citing her desire to learn to fly from the age of just nine.

 While at Harvard she made a mark with her intellectual capabilities and hard work, being published in the prestigious Colloquy magazine of the Harvard Graduate School of Arts and Sciences.
 However, since graduating from Harvard, Pasterski is making a name for herself in her own right.
 Aged just 27, she has achieved more than most scientists can ever dream of.
-Her work on quantum memories, which describes the interaction between light and a substance, providing information about the type of light involved, resulted in the formulation of the Pasterski–Strominger–Zhiboedov Triangle.
+Her work on quantum memories, which describes the interaction between light and a substance, which provides information about the type of light involved, resulted in the formulation of the Pasterski–Strominger–Zhiboedov Triangle.
 This work has been cited by none other than the late Stephen Hawking in his paper, ‘Soft Hair on Black Holes’.
 She has also received ten impressive awards, ranging from the prestigious MIT Orloff Scholarship to the Forbes 30 under 30 All-Star Alumni and sources have dubbed her “the new Einstein”.

 Aged 27 and already a postdoctoral fellow at Princeton University, Sabrina Pasterski is a role model for young women scientists.
 It should be said that I am not in any way trying to place a burden solely on Pasterski – the very fact that she is so incredible is partially down to a grim trend in STEM that can’t be ignored in the face of her achievements.